rohilnrl/datacleaning/content.md

  * t: Time domain signal features.
  * f: Frequency domain signal features.

- Refer to the domain before or after the application of a fast Fouryyyier transform.w
+ Refer to the domain before or after the application of a fast Fourier transform.

 ## Pre-processing (tidying) procedure